You should consider cloning drawings when:

 The cloned drawing may contain more or less parts than the original drawing.
 Part properties, marks, associative notes and related text objects are cloned from a similar part in the original drawing.

-You can clone drawings using the cloning templates added in the Master Drawing Catalog in the existing model and in other models, using a drawing in the Drawing list of the current modelmodel that is active in Tekla Structures
+You can clone drawings using the cloning templates added in the Master Drawing Catalog in the existing model and in other models, using a drawing in Document manager of the current modelmodel that is active in Tekla Structures